Supova/Speaker-Recognition-System/README.md

 When we tested our signal with added noises before and after preprocessing, we observed that before preprocessing our signals, we generally require a higher SNR to achieve a 100% accuracy.
 This is because preprocessing our signals rids them of any unnecessary noise and information.
 Hence when we add noise to our signals after preprocessing them, our system only needs a smaller signal-to-noise ratio to achieve the closest resembling test signal to that of our training signal.

-#### Notch Filter
+100% accuracy for white, blue, brown
+97% for pink, purple

+--- describe notch filter: 4 filters with 0.1* fs increments, 100% for Q=4 ----
 Notch Filters reject/attenuate signals at specific frequency tones/bands called the stop band frequency range and pass the signals above and below this band.
-For the purpose of our experimentation, we used four notch filters that filtered out frequency tones 1250 Hz, 2500 Hz, 3750 Hz, and 5000 Hz at different Q factor values.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/73858403/112113227-c656a880-8b73-11eb-9c91-c06b9ccc5760.png">
-  <br><i> Figure 18: Recognition rate for different Q factors </i>
+  <br><i> Figure 18:  </i>
   </p>

-We observed that the smaller the quality factor, the smaller is the recognition rate.
-This is because Q factor is inversely proportional to the bandwidth of the band-reject filter.
-Due to the small Q factor and large bandwidth, we filter out some of the useful information in our signals, hence rendering our recognition system unable to correctly identify the speaker in question.

-## Acknowledgements:
+### Acknowledgements:
 We would like to thank Professor Z. Ding and S. Zhang for their support and explanations for the project.
 We would also like to acknowledge the help received from our classmates.

 We have referenced multiple papers on MFCC and VQ for further understanding.